danielpaez-dev/danielpaez-dev/README.md

 [Español](./README-es.md)

 # 💫 About Me
-🔭 I’m currently working on a google minesweeper clone with vanilla javascript, css and HMTL <br>
+🔭 I’m currently working on a google minesweeper clone with vanilla javascript, CSS and HMTL <br>
 🌱 I’m currently learning Django and creating projects <br>
 ⚡ Looking for my first job opportunity either frontend, backend or fullstack.